 Vacation at Lake Bled in Slovenia

-Imagine waking up in the morning and looking out the window at the sparkling Lake Bled in Slovenia.
-The turquoise water and the surrounding landscape will take your breath away.
-You immediately feel how the stress of everyday life falls away.
+Imagine waking up in the morning and looking out the window at the glittering Lake Bled in Slovenia.
+The turquoise water and the surrounding landscape take your breath away.
+You immediately feel the stress of everyday life falling away from you.
 These were our most beautiful impressions of Lake Bled.

-We already knew before we arrived that Bled on Lake Bled is a beautiful place.
-No wonder! adorns himself Slovenia but in almost every advertising brochure there are photos of the beautiful surroundings of Bled.
-You don't exaggerate.
+We already knew before we arrived that Bled is a beautiful place.
+No wonder!
+Slovenia but in almost every advertising brochure there are photos of the beautiful surroundings.
+They are not exaggerating.
 Lake Bled is just as beautiful as we know it from photos.
 Bled is a place for Slow Traveler.
 Even if the place is the destination of bus tours and day trippers even in summer and consists almost exclusively of hotels.
 Lake Bled and its surroundings are breathtakingly beautiful.
 We love the view of the lake from the balcony of our hotel.
-We stay in Hotel Rikli Balance*which lies on a hill in the upper part of the city.
+We stay in Hotel Rikli Balance* (advertisement), which is located on a hill in the upper part of the city.

 Lake Bled map